90sun/ZoomCare/README.md

 ![ZOOM+Care Logo](https://avatars0.githubusercontent.com/u/48925141?s=150)

-Welcome to the ZOOM+Care Java Web Service Candidate Code Challenge.
-If you are here you most likely have interest in joining the ZOOM+Care Software Engineering Team and asked to choose one of our software development challenges.
-If you came here on your own, you are welcome to explore the challenge and use it to sharpen your skills or prepare for future interviews.

-The ZOOM+Care Candidate Code Challenges are intended to take between 1 and 2 hours to complete.
-This is not intended to be an extensive test of your programing skills or knowledge, but rather as a starting point for further conversations during the application process.

 ## Instructions
-This Candidate Code Challenge is geared specifically toward developers with java and web service experience.
-The objective of this challenge is to start with this very basic project, which includes a database with employee data, to expose the supplied data in web service endpoints.

 The database is a relational database containing two tables, `EMPLOYEE` and `PROPERTIES`.
 The `EMPLOYEE` table is a simple mapping of an employee's id to their supervisor's id (or null if they have no supervisor).
 The `PROPERTIES` table contains a map of key/value pairs of properties for the employee.